 1. What is tamoxifen?

-Tamoxifen blocks the effects of oestrogen on ER-positive breast cancer cells.
-This stops oestrogen helping the breast cancer cells to grow.
+Tamoxifen blocks the effects of oestrogen on ER-positive breast cancers.
+This stops oestrogen from helping the breast cancer cells grow.

 Find out more about hormone receptors and breast cancer.